Components and Physical Layout

 From the default protocol view, click on the spanner icon.

 The three buttons on the bottom right disappear.
-Instead, the first temperature stage is highlighted and the precise properties of the stage is displayed below.
+Instead, the first temperature stage is highlighted and the precise properties of the stage are displayed below.
 Using the orange click-wheel you can now scroll through each stage in the protocol.
 The detailed properties at the bottom of the screen change accordingly.

 To return to the default protocol view in order to save your changes or run the protocol, push the green back button.